flippperooo/Daily-Practice/README.md

 Daily-Practice

-In this directory, I will be committing every day, and not just once a day, as many times as I possibly can a day, without making fake changes like a single period or anything like that.
+In this directory, I was going to commit everyday and not just once a day, as many times as I possibly could a day, without making fake changes like a single period or anything like that.

 Although I believe I will be committing earlier than necessary,